MasterKrawzer/TF2-Bot-JS/README.md

 This a bot that is themed around popular shooter game called Team Fortress 2 (TF2 for short).
 It has some specific command that no other **general** bots able to do.
 It was made completely by me and the code is controlled only by me.
-Its current localization is Russian (because I am Russian), English version included.
+Its current localization is Russian (because I am Russian), English version is included.
 ### What can it do?
 This poor bot had 2 major updates when its source language changed from JavaScript to Java and back.
 Because of this, it has a lack of commands, but I'm working on it.
 **UPD:**